 - Focus less on starting, and more on lasting.
 Starting is the easy part of a business.
 Lasting [or surviving] is the hard part.

-challenges in a start-up.
+There are so manychallenges in a start-up.
 Sometimes it can feel like every day is an assault.
 The learning curve is astronomical.
 Things move fast.
 Nothing is ever certain.
 Everything feels like a risk.
 The best book I’ve ever read that describes the experience is The Hard Thing About Hard Things by Ben Horowitz.

 Define Flaunter in one sentence.